Clogged Shower Drain? DIY Solutions & When to Call a Plumber

 Hair is the number one culprit behind most shower drain clogs.
 Every time you shower, loose strands wash down the drain and accumulate along the pipe walls, creating a net that traps additional debris.
 Over time, this hair mass combines with soap residue, skin cells, and other particles to form dense blockages that restrict water flow.

 Soap scum presents another major problem.
 Modern body washes, shampoos, conditioners, and bar soaps leave behind a sticky residue that coats your pipes.
-This layer doesn't just narrow the passage—it actively captures hair and dirt, accelerating the formation of clogs.
+This layer doesn't just narrow the passage.
+It actively captures hair and dirt, accelerating the formation of clogs.
 The combination of soap scum and hair creates a particularly stubborn obstruction.

 Hard water mineral deposits compound these issues in many regions.
 Water containing high levels of calcium and magnesium leaves behind mineral buildup on pipe interiors.
 These deposits gradually narrow your drain opening while providing additional surface area for soap and hair to stick to.
 In homes with hard water, this triple threat of hair, soap scum, and minerals creates especially persistent clogs.